 The cable from the Hernán Cortés mine in El Tesorero in the Sierra de Baza (1,430m) was 15.4km long with a midway construction at 7.73km called 'El Ángulo' at 1,323m which handled the day to day running as well the maintenance of the equipment and cable.
 The cable then continued a further 7.67km to the Loader at Km108.
 (Distances as the crow flies).

-Click on a point on the map.
+Click on a point on the map below.
 Blue squares are cuttings, red circles pylon bases.
+The cable is in the centre of the map and can be found by moving the map up and to the left.

 See below the map for a graph of the elevation.